 - You are on academic probation, struggling with progress or beyond normative time to degree, and want to discuss next steps.

 - You have not passed or failed a milestone exam (QE, Comprehensive, Final), or you are being recommended for disqualification.

 - You have questions about processes related to graduate academic forms.

 Graduate Program Staff and Faculty

-SAA's work day to day with program staff and faculty, and are available to provide feedback and advice, guidance in graduate academic or student issues, students of concern, navigating policy/procedure (including exception requests), identifying resources, and connecting with the Graduate Studies Associate Deans for Students & Programs.
+SAA's work day to day with program staff and faculty, and are available to provide feedback and advice about graduate academic or student issues, assisting students of concern, navigating policy/procedure (including exception requests), identifying resources, and connecting with the Graduate Studies Associate Deans.

 Contact the Academic Services Team